If after reading this guidance you need further support, please contact us on 0300 123 1233 or email [email protected]

 It remains unclear what impact the UK leaving the European Union will have on undertaking study leave in EU countries.
 For the time being, we would expect the current arrangements to continue.

-Factors to be taken into account when considering applying for study leave
+Considerations when applying for study leave

 - Ensure the likely expenses to be incurred are estimated as accurately as possible and check the provisions of the local policy in advance of submitting an application